jamxu88/jenna/README.md

 * Music bot
 * Fully customizable
 ### If you really want to follow Jenna's development, you can view the testnet in this server https://discord.gg/KPaf6en
+### Jenna has a 1 man development team.
+Please be patient with feature releases.
 ## Known Issues (GC-Bot)
 * Bot crashes upon Group Chat name change or picture change (TypeError: channelClass is not a constructor)
 * Bot crashes when attempting to send a direct message to non-friend users (DiscordAPIError: Cannot send messages to this user)